 Sharia insurance is a non-bank financial industry engaged in commercial and social fields.
-In addition to being a place to help fellow insurance participants, sharia insurance also facilitates investment in the economy.
+In addition to being a place to help fellow insurance participants, Sharia insurance also facilitates investment in the economy.
 The insurance management system contains a group of participants who promise each other to compensate each other for all forms of losses.
-All insurance participants are obliged to issue a number of nominal obligations resulting from their participation in sharia insurance, namely the insurance company as a third party If a loss occurs, the sharia insurance company will pay appropriate compensation to the victim.
+All insurance participants are obliged to issue many nominal obligations resulting from their participation in Sharia insurance, namely the insurance company as a third party If a loss occurs, the Sharia insurance company will pay appropriate compensation to the victim.
 After the compensation commitment to the insurance participants is fulfilled, the company shares the surplus.
-In this way, sharia insurance functions as a guarantee and profit-sharing company between the insurance company and the insurance participants (Lee et al., 2019).
-Sharia insurance offers an alternative choice of Muslims to be able to enjoy insurance facilities that are in accordance with sharia principles.
-Andina et al., (2021) stated that sharia insurance is an economic activity based on sharia principles, the implementation guidelines of which are based on a sense of piety to God, fairness, non-oppression, a sense of mutual assistance between religious communities, trust and free from usury elements.
+In this way, Sharia insurance functions as a guarantee and profit-sharing company between the insurance company and the insurance participants (Lee et al., 2019).
+Sharia insurance offers a choice for Muslims to be able to enjoy insurance facilities that are under Sharia principles.
+Andina et al., (2021) stated that Sharia insurance is an economic activity based on Sharia principles, the implementation guidelines of which are based on a sense of piety to God, fairness, non-oppression, a sense of mutual assistance between religious communities, trust, and free from usury elements.

 In Indonesia, the development of sharia insurance has shown an increase.
-According to data issued by OJK as of April 2023, the number of sharia insurance industries has reached 58 companies consisting of sharia life insurance, sharia general insurance and sharia reinsurance (OJK, 2023).
+According to data issued by OJK as of April 2023, the number of Sharia insurance industries has reached 58 companies consisting of Sharia life insurance, Sharia general insurance, and Sharia reinsurance (OJK, 2023).
 However, from 2018 to April 2023 the number of insurance companies continued to decline.
-This is in accordance with the following statistical data:
+This is under the following statistical data:

 NO Companies 2018 2019 2020 2021 2022 April 2023

-1 Life insurance company with sharia principles
+1 Life insurance company with Sharia principles

 - Full sharia 7 7 7 7 8 8

 - Sharia business unit 23 23 23 23 21 21

 2 General insurance company with Sharia principles

 - Full sharia 5 5 5 6 6 6

 - Sharia business unit 24 24 21 20 19 19